Current & Recent

 Things Amy’s been teaching lately:

 Algorithmic bias & visibility.
-Computer vision and machine learning based inference for video art.
+Computer vision and machine learning based inference for installation and video.
 A non-dystopian approach to generative AI for artists.
-Contemporary expanded cinema; Machine learning as part of real-time audiovisual systems for performance and installation; Visual performance history and practice; abstract cinema history; history and practice of process-based/programming-based digital media art.
+Contemporary expanded cinema.
+Visual performance history and practice; abstract cinema history; history and practice of process/programming-based digital media art.